esrlabs/chipmunk-docs/book/src/02_extensions/05_api.md

     public static count = 0;                                                                                    // Create counting variable
     constructor(){
         this._onIncomeRenderIPCMessage = this._onIncomeRenderIPCMessage.bind(this);                             // Bind method for subscription
-        PluginIPCService.subscribe(IPCMessages.PluginInternalMessage, this._onIncomeRenderIPCMessage);          // Subscribe to messages from the front-end
+        PluginIPCService.subscribe(IPCMessages.PluginInternalMessage, this._onIncomeRenderIPCMessage);          // Subscribe to messages from the UI
     }
-    private _onIncomeRenderIPCMessage(message: IPCMessages.PluginInternalMessage) {                             // Create method to listen to messages from the front-end if (message.data.command === 'session') {                                                               // Check if the session ID have been sent this.send(message.stream);
+    private _onIncomeRenderIPCMessage(message: IPCMessages.PluginInternalMessage) {                             // Create method to listen to messages from the UI if (message.data.command === 'session') {                                                               // Check if the session ID have been sent this.send(message.stream);
         } else {